infoscout/asyncjob/README.md

         def __call__(self, *args, **kwargs):
             """
-            Assign your instantiation parameters here.
+            Assign your instance params here.
             override the default self.filename of AsyncJob.id + datestamp
             Be sure to end with a call to super()
             """